JohnTwenty/Projects/Derelict/Rules/docs/SRD.md

 - TODO: flame ammunition
 - TODO: have a blip token stack so choosing random blips is without replacement.
 - TODO: one turn lurk delay
+- TODO: rename tokens for consistency, incl. alien_entry to entry_alien, lurk to lurk_alien, and objective to objective_flame.